British Iron Age: People

-Examples of events that could be labelled "invasions" include the arrival in Southern Britain of the Belgae from the end of the 2nd century BC, as described in Caesar's Commentaries on the Gallic War.
+The Belgae arrived in southern Britain from the end of the 2nd century BC, as described in Caesar's Commentaries on the Gallic War.
 Such sudden events may be invisible in the archaeological record.
 In that case, it depends on the interpretation of Aylesford-Swarling pottery.
 Regardless of the "invasionist" vs. "diffusionist" debate, it is beyond dispute that exchanges with the Continent were a defining aspect of the British Iron Age.
 According to Caesar, the Britons further inland than the Belgae believed that they were indigenous.